 Parents have the opportunity to meet staff privately three times a year.
 These consultations take place in the Autumn, Spring and Summer Terms.
 Each appointment is of approx 10 minutes duration.
 Should you at any time have concerns about your child’s progress, please do not wait for these occasions but contact the school and make an appointment to meet with your child’s class teacher or the Headteacher.
 At the end of the Summer Term, parents will receive a written report about their child’s progress and have the opportunity to meet with the class teacher.

-Parents are invited to school on a regular basis to join us for activities, for example: Class Assemblies, Sports day and concerts.
+Parents are invited to school on a regular basis to join us for activities, for example: Open Days, Sports day and concerts.
 We like to invite parents into school as often as possible although for some events it may not be possible to accommodate all parents and we ask for your understanding on this matter.
 Mr G Roden (Headteacher) always operates an “open door” policy for parents wishing to discuss any matter.
 In addition, he holds “Meet the Headteacher” events throughout the year.

 The P.T.A. of Abercarn Primary is a supportive organisation.
 Activities are co-ordinated by a dedicated group of people who form the committee.
 We urge all parents to actively support the Association’s work in any way possible.

 There will always be occasions when parents request their children leave school early.
 We are always willing to co-operate on this matter but in the interest of safety, we would ask that parents inform us of the time, date and reasons by letter.
 Always make sure that you tell us the name of the person collecting your child if it is not you.
 Please do not collect your child from the playground during the day without first registering at the office.

 Parents are also asked to inform us in writing if pupils are returning home in a different way or being collected by different adults.
 Requests made verbally by the children will always be refused and parents will be contacted.